talentdmrripley/tmr21/content/posts/june-july-august-hot-things.md

 ### Wins
 - Early camping trip in June
-- Lane Jane getting more and more cute each week
+- Lana Jane getting more and more cute each week
 - Being a grandpa
 - Marketing team work week in Pullman
 - Trailside Brewery and Red Card Pub in Pullman, getting to know others